 Want more skin care?
-Join The Beauty Group on Facebook.
+Join the Beauty Group on Facebook.

-She began to try out every every product, oil, serum, and supplement people said had worked for their POD.
-Some were successful, some (like apple cider vinegar and tea tree oil) were not.
-This is now what works for her: avoiding topical steroids, steering clear of fluoride in dental products, removing products with sodium lauryl sulfate (SLS) from the rotation, and eliminating other known irritants like essential oils and other fragrances (like citral, linaool, and geraniol).
+The publicist began to try out every product, oil, serum, and supplement people said had worked for their POD.
+Some were successful; some (like apple-cider vinegar and tea-tree oil) were not.
+Eventually, she found what works for her: avoiding topical steroids, steering clear of fluoride in dental products, removing products with sodium lauryl sulfate (SLS) from the rotation, and eliminating other known irritants like essential oils and other fragrances (like citral, linalool, and geraniol).
 Hydrating and anti-inflammatory ingredients are key.

 The Spot Treatment